Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a deck of cards)
 **Duration:** Instantaneous

 You spray a 15-foot cone of spectral cards.
-Each creature in that area must make a Dexterity Saving Throw.
+Each creature in that area must make a Dexterity :d20-save: **Saving Throw**.
 On a failed save, a creature takes 2d10 force damage and has the blinded condition until the end of its next turn.
 On a successful save, a creature takes half as much damage only.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.